SanjayShetty01/Backtesting/README.md

 The main objective of the project is to familarise myself with coding a backtest using a custom stradegy in [Bank Nifty Index](https://www.niftyindices.com/indices/equity/sectoral-indices/nifty-bank)

+The code used for the projects can be found in the [colab notebook](https://github.com/SanjayShetty01/Backtesting/blob/main/Backtesting.ipynb) and the [data](https://github.com/SanjayShetty01/Backtesting/blob/main/BankNiftyFutures_Data5Min.xlsx) used is in xlsx format.

 The Custom Stradegy used: